HallelujahStone/DotDecoClock-PrivacyPolicy/PrivacyPolicy/en.md

 **Privacy Policy**

-This privacy policy applies to the ChronoPixel app (hereby referred to as "Application") for mobile devices that was created by Haruya Ishiguro (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Dot Deco Clock app (hereby referred to as "Application") for mobile devices that was created by Haruya Ishiguro (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**